GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

   </figure>
 </center>

 We now have a complete map of abundance for our species and state of interest.
-We can dig in a bit more in the next section, which should help us make a bit more sense of what we are seeing.
+One of the most prominent regions of higher abundance is in western-central Massachusetts, particularly the lowlands of the Connecticut River Valley.
+This area is prime for grasslands (and therefore agriculture) as it is low-elevation, relatively flat overall, and complete with a constant water source.
+As a mental check, this makes sense, and we see this trend in the raw data alone.
+It's also good to keep in mind as we dig into habitat assosciations in the next section, helping us make a bit more sense of what we are seeing.

 <br>